 Regarding things that God has specified in His written Word, they are right that Christians need biblical authority.
 However, God’s specific authority does not extend beyond anything that God does not address in Scripture.
 For example, God gives no authority for driving cars to a congregation’s building and Christians are at liberty for choosing transportation.
 “Non-institutional” congregations do not need authority for using websites and using PowerPoint presentations in the assembly.
-To the non-institutional churches, God’s authority does not apply to what God has not specifically addressed in Scripture on these matters.
+In these instances, non-institutional churches do recognize that God’s authority does not apply to what God has not specifically addressed in Scripture on these matters.

 When is authority not needed?
 When God does not specify how Christians are to accomplish a command, then there is freedom.
 When the Scriptures have not given any specific instructions, this leaves liberty.
 When a Christian brings food to a mourning neighbor, it does not matter whether one brings the food in a glass dish or basket, but whatever is expedient.
 However, when specifics are given in God’s Word, then Christians must observe these instructions completely.
 When considering worship in assembly and church government, Christians must have God’s authority.
 Why?
 This is because God has given specific commands regarding assembly and polity.
 Therefore, one must be careful not to exclude matters of liberty and expediency by misapplying the specifics of authority in God’s Word.

 Posing the question, “Is that authorized?” can go beyond what is written in Scripture.
 How?
-Consider: Where is authority in the Bible to teach the Gospel using projectors?
+Consider: Where is authority in the Bible to teach the gospel using projectors?
 There is none.
 Why do Christians have no problem with a projector that God did not authorize?
 Because the Bible has no specifics on how believers display the sacred Scriptures, but God blesses Christians when they do.
 What about the use of codex-books rather than scrolls?
 Where is the authority?
 The first-century church initially used scrolls until the rise of the codex.
-No authority exists for this change, yet no one judges churches for using books without scriptural authority.
+No authority exists for this change, yet no one judges churches for using a bound book for the Scriptures without scriptural authority.
 Christians are free to choose unless God specified otherwise in the Scriptures.

 Disputing over authority about subjects that God did not specifically address is avoidable.
-Such disputes are unfruitful and distracting.
+Such disputes are unfruitful, distracting, and often harmful (2 Tim 2:23–36).
 The authority of God’s Word does overcome the traditions of men.
 Adding incense to prayers, prayers to the dead, and sprinkling and pouring for baptism are wrong by adding to God’s Word (Gal 3:15; 2 John 9).
 Yes, unauthorized worship is wrong, because God has specified the true worship that God authorized.
 Changing church government is sinful, because God has specifically authorized Christ as the Head and He established elders over individual congregations.
-Unless the aim is to cause many divisions by a neglectful misapplication of biblical authority, then all Christians must plead for authority according to what God has revealed in Scripture (2 Tim 3:16–17).
-Christians must not go add or annul from God’s covenant.
+Unless the aim is to cause many divisions by a neglectful misapplication of biblical authority, then all Christians must plead for authority according to what God has revealed in Scripture (cf. 2 Tim 3:16–17).
+Christians must not add or annul from God’s covenant (cf. Gal 3:15).

 Are Sponsoring Churches Wrong?